-The bill amends Section 16-7.2-3 of the General Laws under "The Education Equity and Property Tax Relief Act" to establish a permanent foundation education aid formula.
-This formula will calculate foundation education aid for each district based on a core instruction amount and additional support for high-need students.
-Notably, the student success factor for high-need students will increase from forty percent (40%) to forty-five percent (45%).
-Furthermore, if over forty-five percent of resident children in a local education agency are classified as having a family income at or below one hundred eighty-five percent (185%) of federal poverty guidelines, the student success factor will be adjusted to fifty percent (50%).
+The bill amends Section 16-7.2-3 of the General Laws under "The Education Equity and Property Tax Relief Act" to establish a permanent foundation education aid formula for local educational agencies.
+This formula will calculate foundation education aid based on a core instruction amount and includes additional support for high-need students.
+The student success factor for high-need students will increase from forty percent (40%) to forty-five percent (45%).
+Furthermore, in local educational agencies where over forty-five percent (45%) of resident children are classified as having a family income at or below one hundred eighty-five percent (185%) of federal poverty guidelines, the student success factor will be adjusted to fifty percent (50%) by the core instruction per-pupil amount.

 Statutes affected: